yanliang567/milvus_benchmark-1/README.md

    Use `ci/main_jenkinsfile` as the jenkins pipeline file
 -  Using argo：
    example argo workflow yaml configuration: `ci/argo.yaml`

+   The client environment can be found in file `Dockerfile`

 -  Local test：

    1. set PYTHONPATH: